 Appeal with the Office of Natural Resources Revenue ("ONRR") - In 2009, we recognized allowable reductions of cash payments for royalties owed to the ONRR for transportation of their deepwater production through our subsea pipeline systems.
 In 2010, the ONRR audited our calculations and support related to this usage fee, and in 2010, we were notified that the ONRR had disallowed approximately \$4.7 million of the reductions taken.
 We recorded a reduction to other revenue in 2010 to reflect this disallowance with the offset to a liability reserve; however, we disagree with the position taken by the ONRR.
 We filed an appeal with the ONRR, which ultimately led to our posting a bond in the amount of \$7.2 million and cash collateral of \$6.9 million with the surety in order to appeal the Interior Board of Land Appeals decision, of which the cash collateral held by the surety was subsequently returned during the first quarter of 2020.
 We have continued to pursue our legal rights and, at present, the case is in front of the U.S. District Court for the Eastern District of Louisiana where both parties have filed cross-motions for summary judgment and opposition briefs.
-W&T has filed a Reply in support of its Motion for Summary Judgment and the government has in turn filed its Reply brief.
-With briefing now completed, we are waiting for the district court's ruling on the merits.
-In compliance with the ONRR's request for W&T to periodically increase the surety posted in the appeal to cover pre- and post-judgement interest, the sum of the bond posted is currently \$8.2 million.
+W&T has filed a Reply in support the district court's ruling on the merits.
+In compliance with the ONRR's request for W&T to periodically increase the surety posted in the appeal to cover pre- and post-judgment interest, the sum of the bond posted is currently \$8.2 million.